 Acknowledging our interdependence with others promotes the virtues of compassion, giving, and generosity and the suggestion that when individuals can transform the ‘poisons’ of greed, anger and illusion into compassion, courage and wisdom our lives become contributive rather than reactive.

-CfAB is working in partnership with the Eco Dharma Network as part of the Network of Buddhist Organisations, with Faith for the Climate and Religions for Peace UK towards COP26 to be held in Glasgow in November 2021 and beyond, towards the achievement of the UN’s Sustainable Development Goals (SDGs), which are based on the ‘Five Ps’ of peace, prosperity, people, planet and partnership.
+Towards the United Nations Annual Climate Change Conference, COP26, which was held in Glasgow in November 2021, CfAB worked in partnership with the Eco Dharma Network as part of the Network of Buddhist Organisations, Faith for the Climate and Religions for Peace UK.
+These partnerships extend beyond COP26 and towards the achievement of the UN’s Sustainable Development Goals (SDGs) which are based on the ‘Five Ps’ of peace, prosperity, people, planet and partnership.
 The Eco Dharma Network holds regular webinars.
-If you are interested, please visit [link]
+If you are interested, please visit their website here.

 GreenFaith suggests that ‘.. the heart of sustainability is a shift in values that reveals a new worldview and a new understanding of progress.
 In the sustainability vision, the natural environment is protected and nurtured as the foundation of all economic activity, while human well-being and equality are central to economic design.’